kuhess/pso-ann/examples/neurofish/README.md

 This will generate two files:
 - the first `[DATETIME]_dummy_particle.pickle` before the training
-- the first `[DATETIME]_best_particle.pickle` with the weight of the best particle after the training
+- the second `[DATETIME]_best_particle.pickle` with the weight of the best particle after the training

 ## Run